|CLICK IMAGES TO ENLARGE|

 What did the brothers find when they arrived at this little village by the sea?
 The Beaufort area in 1810 “contained five hundred and eighty five souls, seventy four dwelling houses, ten stores, eight shops of different artisans and a place of worship…” (Jacob Henry) By the 1820s, “there were no paved streets, only a wilderness of scrubby bushes and deep sand with marshy places here and there…pigs and cows and horses and geese roamed at large…in 1834, mail began to come to Beaufort by stage and three times a week.”
 (Muse)

 Thomas Cooke (1787-1815) came to Beaufort and married Esther Mihetable Wallace on April 8, 1810.
 He served as postmaster from July 1, 1813 until May 11, 1814 and was a town commissioner in 1814 (US Post Office records).
 Thomas' wife Esther was the daughter of Jane Gaskill (1767-1810) and James Wallace (1767-1799).
-After the death of James Wallace, Jane Gaskill Wallace, daughter of Valentine Gaskill, married Micajah Pigot (1772-1807) in 1803; he died four years later.
+After the death of James Wallace, Jane Gaskill Wallace married Micajah Pigot (1772-1807) in 1803; he died four years later.
 Jane Pigot died in June 1810; in her will she left Thomas and Esther Cooke what was then the Pigot family home at 205 Front Street, corner of Front and Moore Streets—lot #30 Olde Towne.
 Jane Pigot also gave them lot #29 next door at 207 Front Street.
-Houses on these lots were most likely constructed in the early 1800s by a prolific builder of that time—James Davis
+Houses on these lots were most likely constructed in the early 1800s by James Davis.

 Thomas and Esther Cooke had two children, James (1812-1869) and Harriet (1814-1854).
 Unfortunately, in the early fall of 1815, on a return voyage from New York, 28-year-old Thomas and all his crew struggled, September 3rd and 4th, and finally perished in a violent storm near Cape Lookout.